-German prosecutors: detained Iraqi fought for IS
+Germany still hunting perpetrators of soccer-bus attack

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-A judge will decide Thursday on whether to keep A. in investigative detention, as requested by prosecutors.

-The man was arrested Wednesday, a day after three explosions shattered a window of the Borussia Dortmund bus as it was heading from the team’s hotel to the stadium for a Champions League match against AS Monaco.
+Authorities also searched the home of a second suspected Islamic extremist but prosecutors said Thursday there were no indications he was involved in the bus attack.

+Police say the metal-packed devices used in the attack were sophisticated and would have required detailed knowledge of explosives and detonators.

-Investigators said three copies of a note claiming responsibility for the attack were found at the scene, but are puzzling over the style and contents of the letter.
+Investigators are still puzzling over three copies of a note claiming responsibility for the attack that were found at the scene.

-The note contains phrases suggesting an Islamist motive, with calls for Germany to withdraw reconnaissance jets that are assisting the fight against the Islamic State group, and for the closure of the U.S. Ramstein Air Base in Germany.
+The note demanded that Germany withdraw reconnaissance jets assisting the fight against IS and close the U.S. Ramstein Air Base in Germany.

-Experts say the letter’s mix of correct, complicated German and obvious mistakes raises the possibility that it is a red herring intended to place blame on Islamic extremists.
+Experts say the letter’s mix of correct, complicated German and obvious mistakes raises the possibility it is a red herring intended to place blame on Islamic extremists.

-Police say the metal-packed devices used in the attack were sophisticated and would have required detailed knowledge of explosives and detonators, suggesting possible military training.
+The head of the domestic intelligence agency’s regional branch, Burkhard Freier, said that Arabic phrases were missing from the note and its demands weren’t typical of IS, noting that “IS doesn’t negotiate.”

+He said that Islamic, left-wing and right-wing extremists are being considered by investigators, the news agency dpa reported.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.